MapsPeople/docs/src/android/v3/guides/third-party-positioning/index.md

 ### How User Positioning Works in MapsIndoors

-In order to show a user's position in an indoor map with MapsIndoors, a Position Provider must be implemented.
-MapsIndoors does not implement a Position Provider itself, but rely on 3rd party positioning software to create this experience.
+In order to show a user's position (Blue dot) on an indoor map with MapsIndoors, a Position Provider must be implemented.
+You can integrate a 3rd party positioning provider (IPS) to create this experience.
 For you the developer, this means that the MapsIndoors SDK offers an interface for such a Position Provider, but no building blocks for acquiring positioning.

 This guide will show you how to use a third party positioning provider and implement it into your MapsIndoors application.
 Here we will start from the finished Getting started app.
 This code can be found at [Java](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android).